bclittleua/discobots/physical_status/README.md

-This bot requires a PIR motion sensor and a RPi with a breakout board and has a few moving parts.
+This bot requires a PIR motion sensor and a RPi with a breakout board.
+It also has a few moving parts...
 - desk_alert.py controls the PIR and occasionally writes a status to a new file, 'flag'.
 - - flag = 1 if motion has been triggered
 - - flag = 0 if PIR is idle